-The council will remove dead animals (such as: dogs, cats, ponies, horses, badgers, foxes and deer) from open spaces that are accessible to the public.
+The council will remove dead animals (such as: dogs, cats, ponies, horses, badgers, foxes, deer and birds) from open spaces that are accessible to the public.
 This includes pavements and highways.
 Dogs and cats found in these places will be scanned for a microchip and stored for 21 days.
 If the details are available to us, then we will contact the owner.
 Dead animals on busy roads will not be collected due to staff safety.
 Large animals on the highway will be dealt with by Leicestershire County Council's highways department.

 Please note: landowners are responsible for dead animals on their own property.

 For information regarding the current Avian Influenza outbreak, including guidelines for collecting dead birds, please visit DEFRA (gov.uk), the government's Department for Environment , Food and Rural Affairs